Hand with Globe

 Our incredible partners.

 Know what you sleep on with Auping.
-The Auping Revive Circular Mattress was developed together with Niaga®.
+The Auping Revive mattress was developed together with Niaga® and designed for circularity.
 They have recorded the (origin of) all materials in the Product Passport.
 See for yourself - simply scan the Niaga® label on the side of the mattress with your smartphone, to discover exactly what your mattress is made of.

 Moyee Coffee